Program Contact

 619.808.9461

-Through a six-week summer course, environmental design and other CU Boulder students study and work in Carpinelo 2, an unplanned settlement near Medellin, Colombia that was formed when people fled the city because of violence.
-The thousands of residents have created infrastructure, businesses, and community centers from the ground up.
-During 2022, students will collaborate with residents to create community development plans and design infrastructure to mitigate landslides, water access, public spaces, and more.
+During a six-week summer course, students from CU Boulder specializing in environmental design and other fields study and work in La Honda, an unplanned settlement near Medellin, Colombia.
+This settlement emerged because people fled to the city due to violence.
+Over the years, thousands of residents have built infrastructure, businesses and community centers from the ground up.
+In 2024, students collaborated with residents to create community development plans and design infrastructure to address issues such as landslides, water access, public spaces and more.

 outside colorado